Child CustodyWe Are Here to Guide You Through Your Family Law Matter

 With each parent wanting to spend as much time as possible with their child, time-sharing can sometimes turn into a hotly debated issue.
 In the state of Texas, it is public policy to encourage parents to share the rights and responsibilities of raising a child.

 If you are going through a divorce and there are children involved, you need to retain the services of The Karenko Law Firm PLLC and learn what you can do to ensure that your child is given the care he or she deserves.
+Call (409) 515-7063 or contact us online today.

-Common Questions: Custody FAQ
+Common Questions: Child Custody FAQ

 What Is Child Custody?